AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 - Can directly input or replace the 3D models in Blender
 - By using composite can output perfect controlnet image

+Here are some workflow showcase:
+You can find all these workflow presets in `ComfyUI-BlenderAI-node/presets/`

 ### Camera input
 ![image](https://github.com/AIGODLIKE/ComfyUI-BlenderAI-node/assets/116185401/f087f254-5486-4d9f-9a13-d327abed3e14)